 Crumble a ball of foil and toss it into your dryer, says Gladys Connelly, technical writer for The HouseWire, a product review site.
 This works exactly the same as dryer sheets do.
 “It eliminates static and fluffs up your clothing,” Connelly says.

 Spray lavender oil or your favorite scent into the middle of the aluminum sheet before you crumple it to make the foil smell just as good as a dryer sheet, Connelly recommends.

 If you have cast-iron radiators, you can DIY a heat reflector out of aluminum foil.
 Tape some heavy-duty aluminum foil to a piece of cardboard with the shiny side up.
 That’s literally it.
 Place the heat reflector behind your radiator or under the radiator’s top.
 The heat waves will naturally bounce from the foil into the room instead of going into the wall behind the radiator.

-No need for a special polish or even any elbow grease to make Nanny’s heirloom silverware gleam again.
+No need for a special polish or even any elbow grease to polish Nanny’s heirloom silverware.
 Place a sheet of aluminum foil into a pan, add cold water and 2 teaspoons of salt.
 Put silver into the pan, and leave it for two minutes.
 Rinse off with water and let it dry.
 The aluminum causes a molecular reaction, cleaning the silver for you.

 7. Clean Jewelry

 Similar to the process for polishing silver, you can use aluminum foil to clean jewelry by creating an ion exchange (a molecular reaction with the aluminum).
 Place aluminum foil in a bowl, and fill the bowl with hot water and 1 tablespoon of bleach-free powdered laundry detergent.
 Soak jewelry in the solution for one minute, rinse with water and air dry.